johnnykv/heralding/README.rst

 * Beekeeper

   * Provides management interface.
-  * Processes data from Hive and Feeder.
+  * Processes data from Honeypot and Feeder.
   * Reports malicious activity.
   * Generates configuration and crypto keys for a full beeswarm setup.